 I’ve had people tell me what to say and what to do.
 I’ve had people tell me that I needed to improve my thinking so that I could improve my feelings.
 This way I can perform better and essentially, I could live better.

 I was told about a prayer to say each time I forget myself.

 I was given something called the Serenity Prayer, which is a good prayer.
 No one could argue the prayer was not good.
 The prayer is simple too.
-And yet, as simple as it is and as much as I understood it, anxiety is irrational; and therefore, nothing rational made sense to me.
+Yet, as simple as it is and as much as I understood it, anxiety is irrational; therefore, nothing rational made sense to me.

 So, then what?

 How does one rebuild their mind and detach from old thinking to make new patterns and new pathways to steer away from problematic thinking.

 First, I would like to say that anything I’ve achieved or anything I’ve managed to do is something that took time.
 To be clear, I’m still working at this.
 Nothing has come easy for me.
 I have bad days.
 I have times when old memories curse me and scream like a bad neighbor that wants to fight with me.
 I have old, habitual patterns and sometimes, I find myself in a state of distrust and assume that the worst is about to happen.